Hugh Hudson: 1990s onward

+In the early 1990s, David Lean named Hudson as a possible replacement director on Nostromo, his adaptation of Joseph Conrad's novel, which he never shot because he died beforehand.
+Hudson subsequently worked on the project for eight years, but it never saw the light of day.
+"It was an impossible film to make," he later said.
+"We tried, though, with French producer Serge Silberman.
+A silver mine and five characters, all destroyed in their search for the treasure it contains: Hollywood wasn't ready to finance that."

 In 1999, Hudson directed My Life So Far.
 Jean-Claude Carrière wrote of it, "Hugh Hudson's film My Life So Far is a delightful bittersweet film, which covers the start of a boy's life during the first part of the 20th century – from his last baby's bottle to his first cigar.
 A film which sadly is not known as well as it should be.
 It is a variation on a universal theme which will never end.
 There will always be men and women, old people and youngsters, horses and dogs."
 Hudson next directed I Dreamed of Africa (2000), which was the closing film of the Cannes Film Festival of that year.

 In 2006, Hudson was reported to be working, together with producer John Heyman, on an historical epic based on the life of the monotheistic Egyptian Pharaoh Akhenaten and his wife Nefertiti.
 The film was to center around their tempestuous relationship.

 In 2008, Hudson re-edited Revolution, giving the film a narration by Al Pacino.
 The Observer film critic Philip French writing about the new version said, "Revolution was misunderstood and unjustly treated on its first appearance twenty years ago.
 Seeing it again in the director's slightly revised version it now strikes me as a masterpiece – profound, poetic and original.
 Hudson's film should take its place among the great movies about history and about individual citizens living in times of dramatic social change.
 One hopes it will finally find the wide audience it deserves."